OutSystems/AzureARMTemplates/README.md

 **Features:**

-- Support for OutSystems 10 and 11.
+- Support for OutSystems 11.
 - Catalogs configuration.
-You can configure the session catalog (OutSystems 10 and 11) and the log catalog (OutSystems 11 only).
+You can configure the session catalog and the log catalog.
 For performance reasons its highly recommended to create separate session and log catalogs.
 - Frontends in a Virtual Machine Scale Set for manual and auto-scale.
 - Deploy OutSystems on your own Virtual Network.
 - A 30 days trial license to test OutSystems on Azure.
 Make sure you upload your own license before starting to develop real apps.